 Is water resistance important for acne-prone skin sunscreens?

-Water resistance is very important for acne-prone skin sunscreens.
+Water-resistance is very important for acne-prone skin sunscreens.
 Regular sunscreens will lose their efficacy when you sweat or go in and out of the pool.
 Premium Sunscreens marked water-resistant were tested in FDA-approved clinical laboratories to stay on your skin for extended periods.
 These types of sunscreens are part of the climate-ready beauty trend.
 These "climate-ready" or "climate resilient" skincare products are formulated to withstand the effects of climate change, such as extreme heat, humidity, and UV exposure.
 These products may also be sustainably produced and have a lower environmental impact.

 Lotion vs. cream vs. spray sunscreen - what is best for people with acne?

 Spray sunscreens are easy to apply and help cover hard-to-reach areas like the back and shoulders.
-Having said that, they offer less sun protection and are more irritating than sunscreen creams and lotions.
+They offer less sun protection and are more irritating than sunscreen creams and lotions.
 For the best facial sun protection, your best choice would be an oil-free sunscreen cream or lotion.
 Cream-based sunscreens are better for sensitive and acne-prone skin, offer broad-spectrum protection, and will also serve as moisturizers keeping your water inside the skin.
 Oil-free chemical facial sunscreen creams can be safely used on all skin types in including oily skin.
 They are non-greasy, provide a matte finish, and will not clog the pores, as mineral sunscreens can do.

 Can sunscreens help reduce acne?